audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

   * Audacity can import and display MIDI files, but they cannot be played or edited.

-  * MacOS X only: Some users find that after running Audacity other media players don't produce any sound or crash.
+  * Mac OS X only: Some users find that after running Audacity other media players don't produce any sound or crash.
 Audacity tries to select the best quality settings your system is capable of, to give the best recordings possible.
 Some sound drivers also retain these settings as defaults for